puppetlabs/puppet-docs/source/puppet/latest/types/exec.md

 The search path used for command execution.
 Commands must be fully qualified if no path is specified.
-Paths can be specified as an array or as a ':' separated list.
+Paths can be specified as an array or as a seperated list.

 ([↑ Back to exec attributes](#exec-attributes))

 <h4 id="exec-attribute-provider">provider</h4>

 The specific backend to use for this `exec` resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.

 Available providers are: